-Ontario Centres of Excellence (OCE) focuses on ensuring the people of Ontario reap the personal and economic benefits of leading-edge research underway at our publicly funded universities, colleges and research hospitals - research that can be transformed into technologies and services that enhance quality of life and help build a globally competitive, job-creating economy in Ontario.
+OCE focuses on ensuring the people of Ontario reap the personal and economic benefits of leading-edge research underway at our publicly funded universities, colleges and research hospitals - research that can be transformed into technologies and services that enhance quality of life and help build a globally competitive, job-creating economy in Ontario.

 Specifically, OCE supports the commercialization of academic intellectual property (IP), industry-academic collaborations and the development and adoption of emerging technologies.
 This includes overseeing the execution of advanced technology platforms that will equip Ontario companies to compete in a competitive global digital economy.

 We also support and invest in early-stage projects where the probability of commercial success and investment return on innovation are substantial.
 OCE’s strong expertise in de-risking innovation helps attract private investors and other funders to new ventures, bolstering their success.
-We contribute as well to the development and retention of talent to ensure that industry has access to personnel with the most advanced skills and knowledge and that highly trained personnel find opportunities to apply their expertise in Ontario
+We contribute as well to the development and retention of talent to ensure that industry has access to personnel with the most advanced skills and knowledge and that highly trained personnel find opportunities to apply their expertise in Ontario.

 OCE's Whole of Government Approach

 A trusted partner of government in program delivery, we have adopted a whole-of-government approach to streamline funding application processes for companies and entrepreneurs.